albertopeam/Android-Infrastructure/README.md

                 }
             });
 }

 ```
-Activity code that handles the received events from the presenter.
+Activity code that handles events from/toward the presenter.
 ```java
 public class UpperCaseActivity
         extends LifecycleActivity {